osilander/bacterial-genomics-intro/ngs-variantcalling/index.rst

 bcftools mpileup
 ~~~~~~~~~~~~~~~~

 We use the sorted filtered bam-file that we produced in the mapping step before.
+Note that below we specify the ``.bcf`` output as being produced using ``bcftools`` by explicitly adding ``bcftools`` to the file name.

 .. code:: bash

    # We first pile up all the reads and then call
    # variants using the pipe | operator
-   bcftools mpileup -f results/assembly.fasta my_sorted_dedup_q20.bam | bcftools call -v -m -Ob -o my_variant_calls.bcf
+   bcftools mpileup -f results/assembly.fasta my_sorted_dedup_q20.bam | bcftools call -v -m -Ob -o my_variant_calls_bcftools.bcf

 This is a rather complicated instruction, which is partly due to
 the fact that there has been a very